awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 1. Create a subdomain to use for click tracking links\.
 We recommend that you create a subdomain that is specifically dedicated to handling these links\.

 1. Verify the subdomain for use with Amazon SES\.
-For more information, see [Verifying Domains in Amazon SES](verify-domains.md)\.
+For more information, see [Verifying domains in Amazon SES](verify-domains.md)\.

 1. Create a new account with a Content Delivery Network \(CDN\), such as [Amazon CloudFront](https://aws.amazon.com/cloudfront)\.